nodash/steinhaus-johnson-trotter/README.md

 invocations that the generator returns a permutation is `N! - 1` where N is the length of the array/string.

-All permutations can be created as follows:
+All permutations can be generated as follows:

 ```JavaScript
 var sjt = require('steinhaus-johnson-trotter');